SyncfusionExamples/loadmore-automatically-in-.net-maui-chat/README.md

             this.Messages = CreateMessages();
             LoadMoreCommand = new Command<object>(LoadMoreItems, CanLoadMoreItems);
         }

-        /// <summary>
-        /// Returns whether the load more command can execute.
-        /// </summary>
         private bool CanLoadMoreItems(object obj)
         {
             // If messages are still there in the old message collection, then execute the load more command.